wp-plugins/tickera-event-ticketing-system/readme.txt

 Plugin Name: Tickera
 Author: Tickera.com

+= 3.1.5.5 =
+- Resolved issues with comment form when tickera is activated

 = 3.1.5.4  =
 - Fixed issue with update cart check control on the cart page